unicab369/ch32mess/examples_ch5xx/lowpower/README.md

 ## CH570/572 LDO Configuration

 The CH570 and CH572 include an integrated 5V LDO.
-Configure `POWERED_BY_V5PIN` according to the power supply source in the funconfig.h.
+Configure `POWERED_BY_V5PIN` in the funconfig.h according to which pin you use to power the MCU.

 ### If powered via the V5 pin